joshbruce/fourth-earth-raw/public/additions/content.md

 1. Implementations should favor simplicity in keeping with the Fourth Earth RAW values and principles.
 2. The additions and implementations should be known and agreed to (see Fourth Earth RAW “Player Pacts” section); even if the implementation is, "We'll figure it out when we get there” or “narrator discretion.”
-2. Implementations should be consistently applied (or renegotiated) once in place.
+2. Implementations should be consistently applied (or renegotiated) once in place; including player characters, non-player characters, and opposing characters.
 3. Don’t implement all additions as integral features of the overall experience without assistance through tools or distributed administration (like a computer or one player takes care of the calendar while another handles aging).

 Consider: